-First Night is a dry, family-friendly celebration in downtown Tacoma.
-Attendees buy a button that works in two ways—by day, you can get into some of Tacoma’s museums with the button for free (individual museum admission is generally $10+ for each); by night, enjoy a parade, live music stages, kids performances, and more.
+First Night is an alcohol-free, family-friendly celebration in downtown Tacoma.
+Guests must buy a button to attend, which works in two ways—by day, you can get into some of Tacoma’s museums with the button for free; by night, you can enjoy a parade, live music stages, kids performances, and more.

 07 of 10

 This 18-and-over party has been a Seattle tradition for nearly a decade, bringing a mixed crowd of young revelers together for six solid hours of dancing.
 Presented by USC Events, Resolution is one of the biggest electronic dance music parties of the year.

 Resolution will take place at WAMU Theater this year.
 Although the party allows guests who are under 21 to attend, liquor and beer will be available for purchase at several bars throughout the venue; you must have an over-21 wristband to purchase alcohol of any type.

 If you've got older children, this is the perfect New Year's Eve party for you.
 With comedians and other live entertainment, hat makers, balloon makers, and more, this family-friendly event is sure to delight young and old alike.